Keith Flint: Death

 On 4 March 2019, Essex Police were called to Flint's home in North End, in response to concerns for his welfare.
 Flint was found hanging and was pronounced dead at the scene, aged 49.
 The police did not treat the death as suspicious.
 That day, bandmate Liam Howlett stated in an Instagram post that Flint "took his own life".
 Flint's funeral was held on 28 March 2019.
 At an 11 March 2019 inquest into his death, it was announced that he had died as a result of suicide by hanging.
-However, another coroner's inquest on 9 May 2019 determined there was not sufficient evidence for a suicide verdict.
+But, another coroner's inquest on 9 May 2019 determined there was not sufficient evidence for a suicide verdict.
 Cocaine, alcohol, and codeine were found in his system at the time of his death.